-Kanjurmarg (East) Micro-market
+Kanjurmarg East Micro-market

-The following graph depicts supply and absorption trends (in Units) in Kanjurmarg (East) market from 2017 to 1Q23.
-Over this period, Kanjurmarg (East) has witnessed a substantial number of property launches.
-Notably, around 35% of these launches took place in 2022, following the COVID pandemic when there was a surge in demand but limited inventory availability.
+The following graph depicts supply and absorption trends (in Units) in Kanjurmarg East market from 2017 to first quarter of 2024.
+Over this period, Kanjurmarg East has witnessed a substantial number of property launches.
+Notably, around 32% of these launches took place in 2022, following the COVID pandemic when there was a surge in demand but limited inventory availability.
 In 2017 also, there was a decent amount of new supply, indicating a positive trend.
 However, from 2018 to 2020, the supply dwindled significantly, resulting in lower availability of new properties in the market.

-In regard to absorption, the Kanjurmarg (East) has demonstrated robust trends since 2017, showcasing a positive uptake of properties by buyers.
+In regard to absorption, the Kanjurmarg East has demonstrated robust trends since 2017, showcasing a positive uptake of properties by buyers.
 The only exception was the year 2020, which faced considerable challenges due to the pandemic's impact on the real estate market.
 Despite this adverse situation, the absorption levels did not experience a significant decline and managed to rebound swiftly.
 One contributing factor to this quick recovery was the proactive measure taken by the Government of Maharashtra, which implemented a reduction in stamp duty.

-Figure 100: Supply and Absorption trends (in Units) in Kanjurmarg (East) market from 2017 to 1Q23
+Figure 101: Supply and Absorption trends (in Units) in Kanjurmarg East market from 2017 to Q1 2024

-The graph illustrates the pricing trends in the Kanjurmarg (East) market from 2017 to 1Q23.
-The average capital value in Kanjurmarg (East) stands at INR 27,050 per sq.ft. on carpet.
-Over the last six years, there has been a notable price appreciation of 16% in Kanjurmarg (East).
+The graph illustrates the pricing trends in the Kanjurmarg East market from 2017 to Q1 2024.
+The average capital value in Kanjurmarg (East) stands at INR 27,809 per sq.ft. on carpet.
+Over this period, there has been a notable price appreciation of 19% in Kanjurmarg East.
 However, from 2017 to 2020, the price escalation was relatively modest, amounting to only 2%.
 During this period, the market experienced stable growth.

 The chart clearly shows a slight dip in pricing attributed to the COVID-19 pandemic, which affected the real estate sector.
 However, the market displayed resilience and quickly rebounded.
 Starting from the year 2020, there was a consistent increase in capital values, with a sharp spike observed in the year 2022.
-Following this surge, the prices continued to climb gradually but steadily in 1Q2023.
+Following this surge, the prices continued to climb gradually but steadily in 2023.

-Overall, the pricing trends in Kanjurmarg (East) have been positive, with the market showcasing resilience and growth even during challenging times like the COVID-19 pandemic.
+Overall, the pricing trends in Kanjurmarg East have been positive, with the market showcasing resilience and growth even during challenging times like the COVID-19 pandemic.

-Figure 101: Kanjurmarg East Capital Value Movement - 2017 to 1Q23
+Figure 102: Kanjurmarg East Capital Value Movement - 2017 to Q1 2024

-Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 till Q1-2023
+Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 till Q1 2024